 Sarah Caiello is an associate attorney with Murphy & Grantland.
 Her practice covers a variety of insurance defense, insurance coverage and appellate matters.
-Sarah was admitted to US Court of Appeals for the Fourth Circuit in 2020 and the US District Court for the District of South Carolina in 2019.

 Prior to joining Murphy Grantland, Sarah served as a judicial law clerk to Chief Judge Scott Stucky with the United States Court of Appeals for the Armed Forces.
 Sarah also clerked for the Alabama Attorney General’s Constitutional Defense Section, and the Honorable Karon Bowdre and the Honorable L. Scott Coogler, both of the United States District Court for the Northern District of Alabama.
 Her previous work focused primarily on constitutional issues, and she is a published author on balancing First Amendment rights between competing interest groups.